28

 She found an old hat and bunched up her hair under it.
 She took hold of the handles and kicked away the stand.
 She paused.
 This was all so stupid.
 A bike wasn't going to get her anywhere.
 Dumb!
 Dismissing it, she yanked off the hat.
 Folding her arms, she paced, her shoes scuffing through the dirt.

-Prisha froze, suddenly realising.
-She wasn't alone!
+Prisha froze, suddenly realising—she wasn't alone.
 Not completely.
 Didn't one of her university friends live here?
 Cecilia—yes.
 She knew her on Facebook.
-Her page designated her as living somewhere on the Sunshine Coast.
+She lived somewhere on the Sunshine Coast.
 But they didn't really talk.
 Prisha hardly knew her anymore.
 She'd hardly known her then, either.
 And Scott had her bloody phone.

-Prisha turned towards the steps, peering up them, heart pounding.
+Prisha turned towards the steps, heart pounding.
 She needed a computer.
 She needed a phone.
-Prisha was trembling as she quietly climbed the stairs a second time.
+Trembling, she quietly climbed the stairs a second time.
 It was doubtful the child would be any help, but she was her only option.